sverrirg/lua/flying_locations/README.md

 3. Copy `flyloc.jsn` to `Apps/flyloc/`
 4. On the transmitter go to Applications → User Applications → + to activate

+If you have another version of the F3F Tool or have made changes to the file structure you can edit the location on line 24.\
+_local F3F_FILE  = "Apps/f3fTool-21/slopeData.jsn"_

 ## Screenshots

 After you add the application under User Applications it appears under Applications.\